teseve/teseve/README.md

 1. Clone the repository
 2. Run `npm install` to get the dependencies
-3. Run `electron .` to build & run the app
+3. Run `grunt` to build & run the app
-4. Use [electron-packager](https://github.com/maxogden/electron-packager) if you want to build a binary.
+4. Use `grunt release` if you want to build a binary.

 ## Contributing